kvu1342009-pixel/DynoNet/README.md

 ---

-## � Citation
+## Citation

-If you find this code useful, please cite our work:
+If you find this code useful for your research, please cite:

 <div align="center">